$10 Flat Rate Shipping. Free Shipping for hygain.com.au orders over $99

 The only problem that arises with the use of these products is that they have to be taken off these medications prior to competition.
 This increases the risk of the ulcers reoccurring or not healing properly and thus will affect performance.

-For the holistic person, several herbs have been used to aid in the treatment of symptoms of ulcers in horses.
+Several herbs have been used to aid in the treatment of symptoms of ulcers in horses.
 Comfrey leaf, Marshmallow Root, Liquorice, Meadowsweet and Slippery Elm have all show signs of mucilaginous properties, which aid in providing a mucous layer over the stomach lining.
-One thing to point out is that they have not been proven on horses yet.

 Reduce or remove stress factors affecting the horse and seek treatment from your veterinarian.
 Remember effective treatment entails environmental, behavioural and dietary management as well as medical intervention.